-Florida Teenager Beaten Up On School Bus For Wearing ‘Trump 2020’ Hat, His Mom Says
+A Florida Mom Says Her Teen Was Beaten Up On School Bus For Wearing A Trump Hat

-A Florida woman says her teenage son was beaten up on the school bus for wearing a ‘Trump 2020’ hat, Yahoo News reports.
-The mom posted about the incident last week on social media, and the incident purportedly happened weeks ago.
+A Florida woman says her teenage son was beaten up on the school bus for wearing a ‘Trump 2020’ hat, but school officials say that wasn’t the cause.
+As Yahoo News reports, the mom posted about the incident last week on social media, and the incident purportedly happened weeks ago.

-Twitter user @AmericanDiaries claims, in a series of tweets described by Yahoo News as “racially-charged,” that her 14-year-old son, “Tyler,” had proudly worn his Trump 2020 hat to school weeks prior to the incident, but that he put it away because of bullying.
+Twitter user @AmericanDiaries claimed in a series of tweets described by Yahoo News as “racially-charged,” that her 14-year-old son Tyler had proudly worn his Trump 2020 hat to school weeks prior to the incident, but that he put it away because of bullying.

 “From that point on he was steadily getting messed with.
 He was getting hit, tripped & verbally abused on the bus,” she said.

-On November 21, she said, things “came to a head” when a group of kids, whom she described as being eight black kids, jumped her son and physically assaulted him, because of the hat.
+On November 21 she said things “came to a head” when a group of eight kids jumped her son and physically assaulted him because of the hat.
 However, she later changed her statement to say that it was five kids, not eight.
-Regardless, she describes the incident as nothing short of attempted murder.

 “Plain and simple this was a hate crime and attempted murder according to the state of Florida since it was over three kids that jumped him and these kids are older and larger.
 Thankfully my son got into the fetal position and held his hands over his head he’s got defensive wounds,” she wrote.